The Peloton Tread brings personal training to your treadmill | CNN Underscored

 Many treadmills are bulky, taking up large sections of a room.
 A large gray rectangle is not what most people appreciate when it comes to decor.
 The Peloton Tread handily bucks those trends with a sleek, compact design that fits snugly into small rooms.

-The 68” L x 33” W x 62” H footprint keeps the tread from filling a room without sacrificing running space, boasting a generous 59” of belt length.
+The 68-inch-by-33-inch-by-62-inch footprint keeps the Tread from filling a room without sacrificing running space, boasting a generous 59 inches of belt length.
 Taller runners with longer strides will have no issues on the Tread.
-Plus, its formidable design includes a large touchscreen, bright red and black color scheme, textured running belt, and slim form factor.
+Plus, its formidable design includes a large touchscreen, bright red-and-black color scheme, textured running belt and slim form factor.

-My Tread sits in a fairly small 13’ x 11’ room that doubles as my home office, and it doesn’t feel cramped.
-I still have plenty of room next to the tread for other activities as well, like weightlifting and yoga.
+My Tread sits in a fairly small 13-foot-by-11-foot room that doubles as my home office, and it doesn’t feel cramped.
+I still have plenty of room next to the Tread for other activities as well, such as weightlifting and yoga.

 Ergonomic control knobs and buttons